Understanding regression (part 1)

 To figure out regression, we need data.
 We could make up some data on the spot, but I’d rather use data that is a bit more meaningful (to me, anyway).
 Since I’m a big Pokémon fan, I’ll use a data set containing Pokémon statistics.

 In case you’re following along, start by loading the required packages and a custom function to calculate the mode.
 You can also copy the styling options I use, such as my ggplot2 defaults.
-More importantly, you should read in the data.
+You’ll also need to read in the data.
 After reading in the data, I subset the data to make the data a bit more manageable.

 Let’s take a look at several attributes of some Pokémon to see what kind of information the data contains.